KuuttiProductions/Crynon/README.md

 ![Logo](Crynon.png)

 ## Plans ##
 Here are the current plans for Crynon.
-More will be added.
+Better view on Trello.

 ### Rendering ###
 - [x] Efficient 3D renderer